Latest Folks Finance (FOLKS) News Update

 Deep Dive

-"Recent $FOLKS/$USDT data shows a divergence... big orders reveal a net inflow (+3.0K)... medium and small orders both show net outflows...
-This pattern is a classic divergence—retail reacting to short-term moves and fear, while big traders focus on structure, liquidity, and long-term positioning." – @Ishaq0x_ (12.6K followers · 31 Jan 2026 05:35 UTC) View original post What this means: This is bullish for $FOLKS because it indicates informed capital is building positions during a period of retail fear, often a precursor to a trend reversal if fundamentals hold.
+"Recent $FOLKS/$USDT data shows... big orders reveal a net inflow (+3.0K)...
+Medium and small orders both show net outflows...
+This pattern is a classic divergence—retail reacting to short-term moves and fear, while big traders focus on structure, liquidity, and long-term positioning." – @Ishaq0x_ (13.3K followers · 2026-01-31 05:35 UTC) View original post What this means: This is neutral-to-bullish for $FOLKS because it suggests selling pressure is being absorbed by confident, long-term capital, potentially laying a foundation for price stability or a future rally if fundamentals hold.

 Conclusion